 I’m very proud about the progress our teams have been making and will continue to make over the coming months and years.
 So, what can you do right now?

-Finally, reach out to your account team if you’d like to have a more global review of your Quickbase ecosystem and discuss how we can help further.
+Finally, reach out to your account team if you’d like to have a more comprehensive review of your Quickbase ecosystem and discuss how we can help further.

 I’ll be sharing more updates as we begin rolling out these performance improvements so stay tuned.